≡ Menu

 Wheaties were first recognized…

-By the American Kennel Club (AKC) in 1973 and the breed is ranked 59th among those that are registered.
-There is now a Soft Coated Wheaten Terrier Club of America that has events especially directed towards the breed.
-Today there are combinations, such as a Soft Coated Wheaten Terrier that is mixed with a miniature poodle, called a Mini Swheet-n-Poo that is recognized by the American Canine Hybrid Club (ACHC).
+By the American Kennel Club (AKC) in 1973, the breed is ranked 59th among those registered.
+There is now a Soft Coated Wheaten Terrier Club of America, with events mainly directed towards the species.
+Today there are combinations, such as a Soft Coated Wheaten Terrier mixed with a miniature poodle, a Mini Swheet-n-Poo, recognized by the American Canine Hybrid Club (ACHC).

 Overall…